• Home

 deepen into the INNER LANDSCAPE of your life

-4 Saturdays in 2026: May to September- 16 May, 6 June, 11 July, 12 September
+May to September- 16 May, 6 June, 18 July, 12 September

-““Coming to three IFS workshops was profoundly beneficial.
+“Coming to three IFS workshops was profoundly beneficial.
 The experience helped IFS become an embodied and integrated way of being, and it felt truly revelatory.
 A daily awareness of my parts, held from an adult, Self-led place, is now part of how I live.” – participant at Touching Wholeness one-day workshops in 2025

-You will begin to befriend your inner family of Parts — your ways of thinking, feeling, and responding — with growing curiosity and care.
 You will learn to relate with compassion to your inner community, including parts that criticise, strive for perfection, worry, analyse, withdraw, distract or seek comfort in addictive ways.
-As you come to understand their intentions, origins, and protective roles, space may open for healing, change, and the expression of their gifts, allowing clarity and self-compassion to deepen.
-You will also be gently invited to be with more vulnerable partsthat carry softer, or harder-to-access emotions, such as sadness, loneliness, shame, anger, and fear.
+You will also be gently invited to be with more vulnerable parts that carry softer, or harder-to-access emotions, such as sadness, loneliness, shame, anger, and fear.

 You will be gently guided into a reciprocal relationship with the natural world — honouring it while also drawing inspiration, resources, and support from its beauty and presence.
 Through this deeper participation with living ecosystems, you may rediscover an innate sense of belonging and begin to experience greater balance, perspective, and wholeness.